 Welcome to the “Write Your Own Heroine’s Quest” Course.
 Please watch the introductory video below and see pre-work resources below the vid.
 (PLEASE NOTE You can start this course at ANY TIME)

 Thank you for joining us for this fun course of self-discovery!
-Please work through the below lessons IN ORDER and please contact me if you have any questions/comments/or feedback at anytime.
+Please work through the below lessons IN ORDER and please contact me if you have any questions/comments/or feedback at any time.
 Dr.Cutts@CuttsConsulting.com or find me on Facebook at Vision Quest Retreats with Dr. Nicole Cutts.

-Required Reading & Pre-Work:
+Strongly Suggested Reading & Pre-Work:

 1) Download and Read my FREE White Paper: Vision Realization Continuum